simonambridge/chartDSE/README.md

 ##jquery

-You can also install jquery locally to remove the dependency on an internet connection.
+You can install jquery locally to remove the dependency on an internet connection.

 $ npm install jqueryui
 chartdse@0.0.0 /u02/dev/dse_dev/chartdse